knowit-finland-javascript-guild/cdk-with-typescript/README.md

 For this workshop, we recommend you create a new commit after each exercise, but it's also OK to play with danger, if that's more your style!

-## Excercise 0.5: Exploring the Sample App
+## Exercise 0.5: Exploring the Sample App

 Looking at the code in `lib/app-stack.ts`, the sample app seems to only create three AWS resources: